Brian Murphy (footballer, born 1983)

-Club career
+Youth career

 Murphy played football and hurling with one of his primary schools, Dunhill Ns Killea BNS in Dunmore East.
 As a teenager, Murphy did not harbour ambitions to be a professional football player.
 He was involved in many sports as a child including gaelic football, hurling and rugby union.
 It was rugby that Murphy wished to pursue as a career, playing as an outside half for his school and club.
 He was also the kicker for his teams, and once confessed to being able to "boom a ball a long way from about 14 years old".
 This is now something that he has developed a reputation for as a professional goalkeeper.
 At 15 years of age, Murphy had rugby trials with Ireland but ultimately decided not to pursue when Manchester City offered him a place in their youth set-up.

+Senior career

 Manchester City

 Murphy spent four seasons with Manchester City where the competition for the number one jersey included David Seaman, Nicky Weaver and Carlo Nash, but made the 1st team bench on a number of occasions in the old 1st Division (second tier) and the Premier League.
 Loaned out to Oldham Athletic in 2002–03, he made his senior début during a loan period with Peterborough United that same season away to Brentford in League One in May 2003.